Message from the Chief Executive Manager OCHI Mitsuo - President, Hiroshima University

 Through this initiative, we intend to achieve the following: i) to show that being a researcher is an attractive career path to youth, ii) to develop global leaders who will be able to lead the future international research communities, and iii) to address social issues and come up with feasible solutions for them.
 In addition to the aforementioned, we also would like to accelerate the revitalization of the Chugoku-Shikoku regions with a view to promote the HIRAKU-Global Consortium as a platform for creating innovation.

-Message from the Lead Organization's Executive Manager AIDA Misako - Executive Advisor to the President, Hiroshima University
+Message from the Lead Organization's Executive Manager AIDA Misako - Professor (Special Designation), Hiroshima University

 The HIRAKU-Global Consortium aims to develop world-class researchers through a powerful collaboration of the universities demonstrating their own unique strengths in the Chugoku and Shikoku regions.
 The Consortium also aspires to establish a global research platform in these regions.